-Iowa 'Fetal Heartbeat' Bill To Ban Abortions After 6 Weeks Poised For Passage
+Iowa Legislature Passes 'Fetal Heartbeat' Bill To Ban Abortions After 6 Weeks

-Iowa's Republican-dominated Senate early Wednesday fast-tracked a bill that would make most abortions illegal once a fetal heartbeat can be detected.
+Iowa's Legislature has passed a bill that would make most abortions illegal once a fetal heartbeat can be detected.

-The measure, which would effectively ban abortions after about six weeks of pregnancy, was passed earlier in the day by Iowa's GOP-controlled House.
-Republican Gov. Kim Reynolds has not said whether she would sign the bill.
+The measure, which would effectively ban abortions after about six weeks of pregnancy, passed the state House late Tuesday and the state Senate early Wednesday.
+Republican Gov. Kim Reynolds has not said whether she will sign the bill.

 If it becomes law, the measure would make Iowa one of the most restrictive states in the country when it comes to abortion.
-Critics argue that it would prohibit abortions until after many women even realize they are pregnant.
+Critics argue that it would prohibit abortions before many women even realize they are pregnant.
 Current law in Iowa allows most abortions up to 20 weeks.

+The legislation "would ban most abortions after about six weeks into a pregnancy, with some exceptions for rape, incest, fetal abnormalities, and to save the life of the mother," Iowa Public Radio reports.

+The member station quotes Democratic state Rep. Beth Wessel-Kroeschell as saying, "We may disagree, and we clearly do disagree, on this issue.
+But we have to look at what's actually the right thing to do, and who should be making these decisions, and it is not us."

-Republican state Rep. Shannon Lundgren said earlier this week that she believes the bill will pass.
+Republican state Rep. Shannon Lundgren said earlier this week that she believed the bill would pass.

 "We're in the majority for a reason and that includes advancing the pro-life cause," she was quoted in The Waterloo-Cedar Falls Courier as saying.